FSN648/LLM-Based-Chatbot/README.md

 This project implements an agentic chatbot built around an open-weight large language model as its core reasoning engine.
 Rather than fine-tuning the model, the focus is on treating it as a powerful black box and orchestrating it with tools and routing logic to handle diverse user queries.
 On receiving a user message, the chatbot dynamically routes it down one of three paths:

-1-Web search: queries a search engine to retrieve up-to-date or external information\n 2-Document retrieval (RAG): searches and retrieves relevant passages from a local reference knowledge base 3-Direct response: answers general queries directly using the LLM's own knowledge
+1-Web search: queries a search engine to retrieve up-to-date or external information<br>
+2-Document retrieval (RAG): searches and retrieves relevant passages from a local reference knowledge base<br>
+3-Direct response: answers general queries directly using the LLM's own knowledge<br>

 Once the appropriate path is selected, the corresponding pipeline executes and produces the final response to the user.

 ## Tech Stack
--LangChain & LangGraph for orchestration and agent workflow -TavilySearch for web search retrieval -HuggingFaceEmbeddings + FAISS for vector-based document retrieval (RAG) -BM25Retriever for keyword-based retrieval
+-LangChain & LangGraph for orchestration and agent workflow<br>
+-TavilySearch for web search retrieval<br>
+-HuggingFaceEmbeddings + FAISS for vector-based document retrieval (RAG)<br>
+-BM25Retriever for keyword-based retrieval<br>
--TogetherAI for LLM inference
+-TogetherAI for LLM inference<br>

 ## Notes